Perodua Myvi: Safety

 Perodua claims that the 2015 Myvi has achieved a 4-star ASEAN NCAP rating thanks to added safety equipment.
 However, the Standard G base model still lacks an anti-lock braking system (ABS) with electronic brakeforce distribution (EBD) and brake assist (BA).
-The Premium X, SE and Advance models have ABS with EBD and BA, but the airbag count remains at a mere two, with only the driver and front passenger compartments being protected.
+The Premium X, SE and Advance models have ABS with EBD and BA, but the airbag count remains at two, with only the driver and front passenger compartments being protected.
 Electronic stability control (ESC) or a traction control system (TCS) is still not offered.
 Despite Perodua's claims that the 2015 Myvi is 4-star ASEAN NCAP rated, it is likely that the rating only applies to the Premium X, SE and Advance models and not to the Standard G base model which lacks ABS with EBD and BA.